-- North to northeasterly 10 to 15 knots, increasing to 15 to 20 knots during the afternoon.
+- Northerly 15 to 25 knots, increasing to 25 to 30 knots during the afternoon and evening.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.